- 1 Top 5 Covers For Your RV Reviewed

 RV covers are designed to be slightly loose.
 This ensures that proper internal ventilation occurs, which should not allow mildew or molds to form underneath the cover itself.
 Having said that -– a proper cover should still have a pretty tight fit to the rig, via elasticized corners for the front and back and assorted belts and lines to tighten it up.

 A snug fit ensures that no parts of the cover will be left to flap freely and thus will not get damaged by strong winds, which can make short work of any loose-fitting fabric over.
 So yes, size does matter when it comes to choosing an RV cover.
 The best way to know what size of cover to buy is to measure the RV’s length and height by yourself, regardless of what it says in the vehicle’s manual.
-Most manufacturer’s measurements of an RV’s length and height do not take into account the back ladder, external equipment, and other protruding objects that must be covered as well.
+Most manufacturer’s measurements of your RV length and height do not take into account the back ladder, external equipment, and other protruding objects that must be covered as well.
 So, make sure you include all these in your measurements.

 Several modern materials are used for RV covers.